 Enkisuma is a not for profit organisation which exists to support the education of children in rural Maasailand.
 We aim to raise funds and awareness of the challenges faced by families in providing good quality education for their children.
 Our work is wholly Christian, based on the teachings of the Bible.

-2018 is proving to be an exciting year for Enkisuma Maasai Project.
+2019 is proving to be an exciting year for Enkisuma Maasai Project.
 We're continuing our 3 monthly worming programme and of course we will be continuing to support our teacher Rhodah.
-We have recently sent funds to provide another water tank for the community at Oltalet Ogol (Strong tower) church where John Tino is Pastor, as well as money to service and maintain the Posho mill run by the widows. watch this space for photos which will be uploaded as soon as the current flooding situation subsides.
-To help our girls stay in education, we want to provide them with sanitary protection.
-Usually girls have to stay at home during their periods because there is a huge stigma surrounding this and they are unable to keep themselves clean.
+We have recently sent funds to provide another water tank for the community at Oltalet Ogol (Strong tower) church where John Tino is Pastor, as well as money to service and maintain the Posho mill run by the widows.
+We are also funding regular adult Literacy and Numeracy classes taught by Mercy and Ezekiel.
+Educating parents not only helps them to understand and support what their children are learning in school but also teaches the value and importance of education.
+And of course we hope that that they will gain the skills to read and understand the Bible for themselves.